nrfconnect/sdk-nrf/samples/spm/README.rst

 Requirements
 ************

-The sample supports the following development kit:
+The sample supports the following development kits:

 .. include:: /includes/boardname_tables/sample_boardnames.txt
-   :start-after: set7_start
+   :start-after: set19_start
-   :end-before: set7_end
+   :end-before: set19_end

 Building and running
 ********************

-.. |sample path| replace:: :file:`samples/nrf9160/spm`
+.. |sample path| replace:: :file:`samples/spm`

 .. include:: /includes/build_and_run.txt

-The sample is built as a secure firmware image for the nrf9160dk_nrf9160 board.
+The sample is built as a secure firmware image for the nrf9160dk_nrf9160 and nrf5340pdk_nrf5340 boards.
 See `Automatic building of SPM`_ if you want to program it independently from the non-secure application firmware.